Published on: September 29, 2023

 Materials: recycled nylon, lycra

-Summersalt offers various sustainable swimwear options, but the one-piece suits are some of its bestsellers.
+Summersalt offers various sustainable bathing suits, but the one-piece suits are some of its bestsellers.

 These straightforward one-piece designs usually come with a little twist—like the Summersalt Perfect Wrap One Piece.